jtownson/swakka/readme.md

         HNil
     )

-  // (2) - Swakka generates a route for the API and an additional route for the swagger.json. val route: Route = RouteGen.openApiRoute(api, includeSwaggerRoute = true)
+  // (2) - Swakka generates an outer route for the API, using your implementation(s) as inner routes.
+  // Optionally, add an additional route for the swagger.json. val route: Route = RouteGen.openApiRoute(
+    api,
+    swaggerRouteSettings = Some(SwaggerRouteSettings()))

   val bindingFuture = Http().bindAndHandle(
     route,